You are using an outdated browser. Please upgrade your browser to improve your experience.

 What if I lose capacity and don't have a power of attorney?

-The Court of Protection will:
+The Court of Protection can:

 Start planning today